Moishe Mana

 Moishe Mana (משה מאנה; born 1956) is an American billionaire businessman and real estate developer.
 Originally from Israel, Mana emigrated to the US in 1983, where he founded his first business, Moishe's Moving Systems.
-He started further businesses including: GRM Document Management, the country's third largest document storage business; Milk Studios, a media and entertainment conglomerate; and Mana Contemporary, an art center.
+He has founded businesses that include GRM Information Management and Moishe's Moving Systems.
+He has developed properties that include Mana Contemporary and Milk Studios.
+He is also the largest private land owner and developer in downtown Miami.

-Early life
+Early life and education

 Moishe grew up in the Hatikva neighborhood of Tel Aviv, the second of five children in a poor family.
 His parents were Iraqi-born immigrants who worked in various businesses, including real estate.
 After serving as an intelligence officer in the IDF, he studied law at Tel Aviv University for a year before leaving to pursue business in the private sector.

 Career

-New York
+Early career with Moishe Movers

-Moishe moved to New York City in 1983 with little money.
-He slept on park benches, and his first job was as a dishwasher in Greenwich Village.
+Moishe moved to New York City in 1983 with little money, sleeping on park benches and working as a dishwasher in Greenwich Village.
 He transitioned into the construction industry, where a short-on-cash employer allowed him the use of the company van at night in lieu of wages.
-In a widely reported NYC "Rags to Riches" story, Moishe saved enough money to buy his own van.
-Realizing that anyone with a van and a strong back could start a moving company in 1980s New York, Moishe quickly began hiring other Israeli immigrants, and was able to swiftly undercut his competition.
-Within six years his company was one of the city's top residential movers.
-It eventually evolved into Moishe's Moving Logistics.
+Realizing that anyone with a van could start a moving company, Moishe saved enough money to purchase his own.
+He began hiring other Israeli immigrants, launching Moishe's Moving Logistics in New York City.
+Within six years, it became one of New York City's top residential movers.

-Moishe's Moving Logistics

-By the late 1980s Moishe's Moving Logistics had become the largest moving company in the tri-state area.
-As the company grew, Moishe began purchasing warehouse space and offering storage solutions.
+GRM Information Management

+By the late 1980s Moishe's Movers had become the largest moving company in the tri-state area, purchasing warehouse space and offering storage.
+In 1986, he launched GRM Information Management in Jersey City, New Jersey as a document storage company.
+The idea for GRM came when Mana discovered many of his commercial clients of Moishe's Movers storing file boxes in storage units.
+It later began offering digital storage of documents beginning in 2007.
+Avner Schneur joined GRM as its CEO in 2011, expanding the companies digital storage business.
+In 2016, Bloomberg valued the company at $200 million and it was employing 1,000 people with $100 million in revenue.
+By 2017, it had 15 warehouses across the United States, maintaining documents for 7,000 clients.
+It also became the first company to use barcodes for storage in its warehouses.

 By 1998, he had amassed more than 1.5 million square feet of commercial real estate.
-Today, Moishe owns a conglomerate of fifteen companies including Moishe's Guarantee Asset Management, Mana Fine Arts, Moishe's Guarantee Wine Storage, GRM Information Management, Moishe's Self Storage, and MANA Common (New Jersey, Chicago, Wynwood, and Downtown Miami).

-GRM Information Management

-Mana launched GRM Information Management in 1986, and it is now the third largest document and digital storage company in the US, with additional branches in China and Latin America.
-It was the first document storage company to utilize barcodes in its warehouses.
-In 2011, the former CEO of Emptoris, Avner Schneur, took charge of GRM.

 MILK Studios

 In 1995, Mana began to focus on the Meatpacking District of New York City, which was then an underdeveloped part of Manhattan.
-Fashion entrepreneur Mazdack Rassi convinced him to convert one of his mini storage facilities into an event and office space, and thus MILK Studios was born.
+Fashion entrepreneur Mazdack Rassi convinced him to convert one of his mini storage facilities into an event and office space, and he created MILK Studios.

-Mana opened MILK Studios Los Angeles, and today the MILK Group includes a number of additional companies: MILK Agency, a brand development outfit; Velem, a post production studio; Milk Makeup; and House Casting.
-The NYC location also operates MILK Gallery, an art space.
+Mana opened MILK Studios branch in Los Angeles, and went on to start a number of related companies including MILK Agency, a brand development outfit; Velem, a post production studio; Milk Makeup; and House Casting.